top of page

 Althea Jones: Skin Color

-Skin Color was conceptualized after Jones encountered a container of peachy ink labeled “skin color.”
-As a BIPOC artist, this color label caused Jones to pause.
-She began to question her personal relationship with her own identity and skin color alongside mainstream marketing.
-Skin Color seeks to explore the ability to celebrate skin differences while bringing to light, in a unique way, an example of implicit bias.
-While implicit bias is not necessarily malicious, it develops unconsciously from social structures and affects behaviors and decisions that perpetuate unintended discrimination.
+Skin Color was conceptualized in early 2023 after Althea encountered a container of peachy ink labeled “skin color.”
+As a BIPOC artist, this label caused Althea to pause.
+She began to question her personal relationship with her own identity and skin color alongside mainstream marketing and societal implicit bias.
+Skin Color seeks to explore the ability to celebrate skin tone differences while healing an instance of implicit bias in a unique and positive way.

 ARTIST BIO